openwebdocs/owd-website/pages/content/reports/2024/index.md

 For W3C's 30th anniversary, [François Daoust](https://github.com/tidoust) spoke about the [Web and the art of specification maintenance](https://www.youtube.com/watch?v=gkg2WBVfeho) at the 2024 annual W3C TPAC conference.
 OWD is proud to play a key role in the maintenance of the web's infrastructure and enhancing the overall resilience of the system.

-[Git Pulse rankings](https://git-pulse.github.io/snapshots/) help to put our work in perspective in the overall open source ecosystem.
+[Git Pulse rankings](https://git-pulse.github.io/snapshots/) help put our work in perspective in the overall open-source ecosystem.
 In 2024, the mdn/content repository is again in the top 10 of all of the repositories hosted on GitHub!

 The [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features) repository is a new in the list of projects that Open Web Docs supports.
 It is used by MDN Web Docs and caniuse.com as well as the Baseline project, among other things.
 It uses browser-compat-data and we believe it is an important project to help web developers discover the capabilities of the web platform.
 You can explore its data on the [Web platform features explorer](https://web-platform-dx.github.io/web-features-explorer/) site and watch [Building the web developer's catalog of web platform features](https://www.w3.org/2023/09/TPAC/demos/web-features.html) by Daniel D. Beck to learn more about it.